Support and Troubleshooting

 Supported Kubernetes Versions

-K10 currently supports the following certified Kubernetes distributions and OpenShift versions: Gathering Debugging Information
+K10 currently supports deployments running on the following certified Kubernetes distributions and respective OpenShift versions:

+Gathering Debugging Information

 Alternatively, if you run into problems with K10, please run these commands on your cluster as a first step to get information to support.
 The script